 Still considered by some to be the true home run king, Hank Aaron endured racism and death threats throughout the early 1970s as he approached baseball's career home run record.
 A slugger whose career began in the Negro Leagues, Aaron became one of Major League Baseball's best players in the 1960s.
 He showed remarkable consistency in hitting and power, allowing him to rack up home runs at a record pace.
 When Aaron slugged his 715th home run on April 8, 1974, he became the first black player to hold a major baseball record, and he went on to retire with 755 home runs (Barry Bonds broke that record in 2007, but many place an asterisk next to that mark due to speculation that Bonds used steroids).
-Aaron has remained an ambassador to the game of baseball since his retirement, and has been involved with numerous causes that help in curbing racism.
+Aaron remained an ambassador to the game of baseball unti lhis death on January 22, 2021, and was been involved with numerous causes that helped in curbing racism.

 While he wasn't the first player from Japan to play in the Major Leagues, Hideo Nomo was the first Japanese superstar in America and opened the door for many others to follow him across the Pacific Ocean.
 Nomo exploited a loophole in his Japanese contract to become a free agent and signed with the Los Angeles Dodgers in 1995 to become the first Japanese player in Major League Baseball since the unheralded Masanori Murakami played for the San Francisco Giants from 1964–65.
 His unorthodox delivery fooled American hitters and helped him become the National League Rookie of the Year and lead the league in strikeouts.
-"Nomomania" helped bring 56 other Japanese players to America, with players like Ichiro Suzuki, Hideki Matsui, Daisuke Matsuzaka, Yu Darvish, and Masahiro Tanaka all becoming superstars.
+"Nomomania" helped bring 56 other Japanese players to America, with players like Ichiro Suzuki, Hideki Matsui, Daisuke Matsuzaka, Yu Darvish, Masahiro Tanaka, and two-way standout Shohei Ohtani all becoming superstars.

 Andrew Harner (author) from Ohio on January 02, 2020: